Updated: Sep 14, 2022

 TIP: Be sure not to add too much paint to the tint, or you risk changing the formulation.
 A little bit is all you need.

-Stage #3 How to Start Painting, plus How to Paint Around Hardware Holes & Hinges
+Step #4 How to Paint Furniture + How to Paint Around Hardware Holes & Hinges

 (TIP: Don’t start at hinges or hardware holes.
 Otherwise it will clog up your hinges or cause drips where the paint accumulates.
 Start away from the edges, and gently feather over the holes or hinges last, with the slightest amount of paint on your brush.)